Understanding Blood Pressure: Readings & Care Tips

 Oftentimes, 120/80 mm Hg is considered the normal blood pressure reading for most people.
 However, it can differ depending on their medical background.
 Here is a guide on blood pressure ranges:

-Blood pressure readings less than 90/60 are diagnosed as low blood pressure.
+Blood pressure below 90/60 mm Hg may be considered low, particularly if it causes symptoms such as dizziness or fainting.
 It can make you feel dizzy and sometimes negatively impact your health.
 High blood pressure can lead to potential cardiac complications like a heart attack or stroke.

 However, it doesn’t show any notable symptoms.
 The only way to determine if you have high blood pressure is to consistently check your blood pressure levels.